DNV (Det Norske Veritas): Critical Access Hospital Accreditation

 The DNV’s accreditation program – the National Integrated Accreditation for Healthcare Organizations (NIAHO) – incorporates the International Organization of Standardization (ISO) 9001 quality management standards.
-According to Deborah Baker, RN, HNJH Director of Quality and Risk Management, “ISO 9001 standards require hospitals to document and analyze our methods of patient care, emphasizing follow-through with changes to improve performance, correct inconsistencies, and document preventive and corrective actions.”
+According to Kena Nicholson, RN, HNJH Director of Quality, “ISO 9001 standards require hospitals to document and analyze our methods of patient care, emphasizing follow-through with changes to improve performance, correct inconsistencies, and document preventive and corrective actions.”

 This is a major change for HNJH and comes after nearly six months of program evaluation by the Hospital’s Quality Improvement & Risk Management team working in conjunction with Administration, Hospital Managers, Medical Staff, and the Board of Trustees.